Accurate trajectory alignment in cold-atom interferometers with separated laser beams: Point Source Analysis

 where $\bar{v}_{z}(t)$ is the initial vertical velocity of an atom that arrives at the center of the detection region at time $t$, and $v_{z0}$ is the center of the launched velocity distribution~\cite{footnoteModel}.
 The integration goes over the initial velocities of the atoms governed by the distribution function $f(\vec{v})=f(v_x,v_y,v_z)$.
 The details of the exact form of distribution chosen to model the data are given in appendix \ref{sec:appendix_vel_distrib}.
 In the limit of $\delta\theta_{y,z}\rightarrow 0$ the phase shift in Eq.~\eqref{eq:velocity_theta_deltaPhi} becomes velocity-independent, and we recover the simple proportionality relations for the integrated signals considered so far:

-In the top panel of Figure \ref{fig:probability_fitted_and_dTheta_vs_steps}(a) we show a typical time-of-flight profile for a mirror relative misalignment $\delta\theta_{z}\approx 25~\mu$rad, as recorded from the upper detection light sheet (see Fig.~\ref{fig:Figure_detection_scheme}).
-We fit this data with the function $S_{P}(t)$ defined in Eq.~\eqref{eq:model_detection} and parametrized as follows: $A\times S_{P}(t; v_{z0}, \bar{v}_{c}, B, C, \delta\theta_{z}, \phi) + D$ (red line).
+In Figure \ref{fig:probability_fitted_and_dTheta_vs_steps}(a) we show a typical time-of-flight profile for a mirror relative misalignment $\delta\theta_{z}\approx 25~\mu$rad, as recorded from the upper detection light sheet (see Fig.~\ref{fig:Figure_detection_scheme}).
+We fit this data with the function $S_{P}(t)$ defined in Eq.~\eqref{eq:model_detection} and parameterized as follows: $A\times S_{P}(t; v_{z0}, \bar{v}_{c}, B, C, \delta\theta_{z}, \phi) + D$ (solid red line).
 The free parameters are the amplitude, $A$, the offset $D$, the fringe contrast $C$, the mean phase $\phi$, the mirror misalignment $\delta\theta_z$.
 The free parameters $\{\bar{v}_{c}, B, v_{z0}\}$ characterize the Lorentz-B velocity distribution defined by:

 (see Appendix~\ref{sec:appendix_vel_distrib} for more details).
 Importantly, in this data we minimize the angular misalignment along the $y$-direction, such that the phase shift (Eq.~\eqref{eq:probability_to_phase_link2}) becomes $v_{y}$-independent.
-Using the fitted parameters of the velocity distribution, we reconstruct the average time-of-flight profile $\tilde{S}_{N}$ (green line).
-The deviation of the data with respect to $\tilde{S}_{N}$ represents thus a bare contribution due to the interference, as illustrated in the bottom panel of Figure \ref{fig:probability_fitted_and_dTheta_vs_steps}(a).
+Using the fitted parameters of the velocity distribution, we reconstruct the average time-of-flight profile $\tilde{S}_{N}$ (dashed green line).
+The deviation of the data with respect to $\tilde{S}_{N}$ represents thus a bare contribution due to the interference, as illustrated in Figure \ref{fig:probability_fitted_and_dTheta_vs_steps}(b).

-We now use this fitting method for a set of fluorescence traces obtained when varying the mirrors' relative misalignment $\delta\theta_z$ in the range $[-40, 40]~\mu$rad.
-For each value of the actuator step, we fit the fluorescence trace with the $S_{P}(t)$ function and statistically post-process 20 identical pictures.
-The fitted values are then filtered by selecting those lying within the median $\pm$ standard deviation interval to exclude outliers.
-Figure~\ref{fig:probability_fitted_and_dTheta_vs_steps}(b) shows the results for the fitted angular mirror misalignment, revealing the expected linear behavior.
-The extracted values for $\delta\theta_{z}$ are in good agreement with the expectation, except for the region close to zero steps.
-Here, the fringes' period becomes so large that it exceeds the size of the cloud, making the variation in $\delta\theta_{z}$ coupled with variations of other fit parameters (e.g. fringe contrast).
-The point source analysis shows that larger angular misalignments can be tracked as compared to integrating the entire fluorescence trace.